kentcdodds/old-kentcdodds.com/content/blog/testing-implementation-details/index.md

 1. What part of your untested codebase would be really bad if it broke?
 (The checkout process)
-2. Try to narrow it down to a unit or a few units of code (When clicking the “checkout” button a request with the cart items is sent to /checkout)
+2. Try to narrow it down to a unit or a few units of code (When clicking the "checkout" button a request with the cart items is sent to /checkout)
-3. Look at that code and consider who the “users” are (The developer rendering the checkout form, the end user clicking on the button)
+3. Look at that code and consider who the "users" are (The developer rendering the checkout form, the end user clicking on the button)
-4. Write down a list of instructions for that user to manually test that code to make sure it’s not broken. (render the form with some fake data in the cart, click the checkout button, ensure the mocked /checkout API was called with the right data, respond with a fake successful response, make sure the success message is displayed).
+4. Write down a list of instructions for that user to manually test that code to make sure it's not broken. (render the form with some fake data in the cart, click the checkout button, ensure the mocked /checkout API was called with the right data, respond with a fake successful response, make sure the success message is displayed).